Creator / Lynn Okamoto

 - Dynamic Entry: In all three series a characters enters in to save another character.
 The entries are shown in full double pages.

 - Ecchi: And how!
 His works are famous for having Nipple and Dimed.
 Brynhildr in the Darkness seems to avert the latter (though the uncensored anime doesn't).
+Parallel Paradise takes this Up to Eleven, with explicit sex scenes making the manga short of being labelled Hentai.

 - Fanservice: Aside from the ecchi content, he uses many other tropes of fanservice.